Botulinum toxin

-Botulinum toxin, botulinum neurotoxin, or botox is a neurotoxic protein produced by the bacterium Clostridium botulinum and related species, and it is the deadliest known substance ever recorded in the chemical literature.
+Botulinum toxin, botulinum neurotoxin, or botox^{®} is a neurotoxic protein produced by the bacterium Clostridium botulinum and related species, and it is considered the deadliest known natural substance ever recorded in chemical literature.
 It prevents the release of the neurotransmitter acetylcholine from axon endings at the neuromuscular junction, thus causing flaccid paralysis.
 The toxin causes the disease botulism.
-The toxin is also used commercially for medical and cosmetic purposes.
 Botulinum toxin is an acetylcholine release inhibitor and a neuromuscular blocking agent.
+Botulinum toxin was developed as a biological agent by the Soviet, United States, and Iraqi biological weapons programs.
+In strongly diluted form, the toxin is also used for medical and cosmetic purposes.

 The seven main types of botulinum toxin are named types A to G (A, B, C1, C2, D, E, F and G).
 New types are occasionally found.
 Types A and B are capable of causing disease in humans, and are also used commercially and medically.
-Types C–G are less common; types E and F can cause disease in humans, while the other types cause disease in other animals.
+Types C–G are less common.

-In 2025 the structure of the complete 14 subunit botulinum neurotoxin complex (L-PTC) was solved.
+In 2025, the structure of the complete 14 subunit botulinum neurotoxin complex (L-PTC) was solved.

 The toxin complex (L-PTC) with its 14 components.
 The toxin itself is colored pink and sits at the top of the complex.
 The structure consists of tens of thousands of atoms, and here only the surface of the complex is shown.

 Intoxication can occur naturally as a result of either wound or intestinal infection or by ingesting formed toxin in food.
 The estimated human median lethal dose of type A toxin is 1.3–2.1 ng/kg intravenously or intramuscularly, 10–13 ng/kg when inhaled, or 1 μg/kg when taken by mouth.